billyball1517/chrome-remote-desktop/README.md

 `docker exec -it crd_session /bin/bash`

+Then switch the the "dummy" user.
+(Chrome remote desktop won't run as root)

+`su - user`

 Set up remote desktop with the instructions from https://remotedesktop.google.com/headless.
 You don't have to install anything, just skip through to the part where it gives you a code.
 Then copy and paste the code into the container terminal.

 Exit container